 - Preparing to move

 Moving day, is pretty much a roller coaster of emotions.
 In the lead up to the big day ensure you’ve got things boxed, bagged, and ready to go.
-Don’t forget to keep an ‘essentials’ box easily accessible consisting of tea/ coffee, a kettle, toilet rolls, antibacterial wipes, bin liners, phone chargers and first aid, including any medications you normally take.
+Don’t forget to keep an ‘essentials’ box easily accessible consisting of tea and coffee, a kettle, toilet rolls, antibacterial wipes, bin liners, phone chargers and first aid, including any medications you normally take.
 You may also want to think about you’re going to eat on the first night of being in your new home and be prepared with plenty of snacks.
 It’s more than likely you’ll receive the keys anytime between mid-morning, to late afternoon depending on the property and if you’re in a chain.
 Moving things is tiresome and time-consuming and you’ll probably want to eat something quickly on the go.

 - Moving day – Completion